 If you’re looking for your next gaycation, Savannah is the perfect place for a quick getaway.
 Yes, that’s right; in the Deep South you will find a bastion of open-mindedness and acceptance in the city of Savannah.
-As an LGBT person, it’s important to feel welcomed when you travel and Savannah definitely rolls out the carpet for anyone visiting.
-The city was founded on the idea that all people are equal and this historic attitude has carried over into modern times in regard to LGBT equality as well.
+As an LGBTQIA+ person, it’s important to feel welcomed when you travel and Savannah definitely rolls out the carpet for anyone visiting.
+The city was founded on the idea that all people are equal and this historic attitude has carried over into modern times in regard to LGBTQIA+ equality as well.

 Now, this doesn’t mean you’ll find a lot of gay bars in the city.
 It really isn’t that kind of place.
 But the lack of gay bars doesn’t mean Savannah is unwelcoming.
-In fact, quite the contrary; the city is so welcoming that LGBT locals feel no need to frequent gay bars.
-Just walk into any bar for a nice drink and you’ll be treated just like any other patron.
+In fact, quite the contrary; the city is so welcoming that LGBTQIA+ locals feel no need to frequent gay bars.
+Just walk into any bar or restaurant for a nice drink and you’ll be treated just like any other patron.
 And Savannah certainly has some great bars for your enjoyment.
 Ask any of the gay locals and they’re bound to have a list of their favorite bars where you can get a great drink and take in some good ambiance.

 Savannah makes for a great gay holiday destination because there is so much to see and do.
 With the largest National Historic Landmark District in all the USA, there is plenty of history for you to explore.
 From colonial times through our current times, Savannah has played such an important role in American history.